kalaksi/docker-tftpd/README.md

  │           ├── start.elf
  │           └── ...
  │
- └── syslinux               <- Contains prepopulated files and configuration necessary for booting with pxelinux.
+ └── syslinux               <- Contains prepopulated files and configuration necessary for booting with Syslinux.
 No need to touch this.
-     ├── pxelinux.0         <- The BIOS file that should usually be loaded by the PXE clients.
-DHCP server should be configured accordingly.
+     ├── pxelinux.0         <- The BIOS bootloader (legacy) that is commonly loaded by the PXE clients.
+DHCP server should point clients to path "syslinux/pxelinux.0".
+     ├── efi64
+     │   └── syslinux.efi   <- The UEFI bootloader (64-bit).
+DHCP server should point clients to path "syslinux/efi64/syslinux.efi".
      ├── boot -> ../boot
      ├── pxelinux.cfg -> ../pxelinux.cfg
      └── ...